 Extreme Programming was created by Kent Beck one of the original group that formed the Agile Manifesto.
 He worked on an Agile concept to develop fast paced framework to create high-quality software that was based on engineering disciplines for Chrysler payroll project.
-Its focus on fast feedback and customer centric approach makes it suitable for ever changing businesses with a view to have a quick turnaround and improve productivity.
+Its focus was based on fast feedback and customer centric approach makes it suitable for ever changing businesses with a view to have a quick turnaround and improve productivity.
 The term 'Extreme' is to imply taking disciplines to the extreme.

 XP is thought to be best suited to high-risk projects where the requirements or demands are likely to be unstable, and push the XP mindset towards success and delivery.
 What makes XP more intriguing is that many Agile frameworks are adopting some of its practices to improve the quality of the deliverables, practices like Pair programming and Continous Delivery.